 Sepsis, one of the leading causes of death in U.S. hospitals, is a blood infection and an equal-opportunity invader, having the greatest impact on seniors and children.
-UPMC Pinnacle’s sepsis mortality rate is significantly below the national average.
+UPMC in central Pa.'s sepsis mortality rate is significantly below the national average.

 Sepsis is a condition that arises when the body's response to an infection injures its own tissues and organs, sometimes progressing to septic shock.
 It may occur in up to 2 million U.S. patients every year, and, despite best practice, more than 1 in 10 sepsis patients do not survive.